devaprasath-rs/airbnb_database_project/README.md

 **Level**: Intermediate
 **Database**: `madrid_airbnb_db`

-This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
-The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze Airbnb host performance and review data.
+The project involves setting up a database for Airbnb listings, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+It focuses on metrics such as average response times, review score trends, superhost comparisons, and sentiment analysis of guest comments.
+This project is ideal for those starting their journey in data analysis and looking to build a solid foundation in SQL.

 ## Objectives